Should I Refinance My Mortgage? How to Decide in 2026

 Step 3: Calculate the break-even point.
 Use the Mortgage Refinance Calculator to compare your current loan against the new terms.
 Pay close attention to total interest over the life of the loan, not just the monthly payment.

 Step 4: Compare total costs.
-A lower monthly payment does not always mean less money spent.
+A lower monthly payment doesn't always mean less money spent.
 If you refinance into a longer term, you may pay more total interest even at a lower rate.
 The Amortization Calculator makes this comparison clear.

 Step 5: Factor in your timeline.
 How long will you realistically stay in this home?
-If there is any chance you will sell or move before the break-even point, refinancing costs you money.
+If there's any chance you'll sell or move before the break-even point, refinancing costs you money.

 Step 6: Lock and close.
-Once you have decided, lock your rate (most locks last 30-60 days) and move forward with the application.
+Once you've decided, lock your rate (most locks last 30-60 days) and move forward with the application.
 The process typically takes 30-45 days from application to closing.

 Impact on Your Monthly Budget

-If refinancing frees up $200-$400 per month, have a plan for that money.
-The most financially productive options are building an emergency fund (if yours is thin), paying down higher-interest debt like credit cards or car loans, or increasing retirement contributions.
+If refinancing saves you $200-$400/month, decide in advance where that money goes.
+Best options: emergency fund (if yours is thin), higher-interest debt like credit cards or car loans, or increasing retirement contributions.

-What you want to avoid is lifestyle creep, where the savings silently get absorbed into everyday spending.
-Consider setting up an automatic transfer for the amount you are saving so the money goes somewhere intentional.
+What you want to avoid: the savings quietly disappearing into daily spending.
+Set up an automatic transfer for the saved amount so the money goes somewhere intentional.
 You can plan this out with the Savings Goal Calculator or set up a plan with the Zero-Based Budget tool.

 Refinancing FAQ